adit-39/SE_6a2/README.md

 All the above components, except the database server, are organized into their respective code folders.

 ## Status:
-* Algorithm: 40% complete (currently in the clustering of geolocations)
+* *Algorithm*: 40% complete (currently in the clustering of geolocations)
-* Android App: 70% complete (UI, forms for feedback, push notifications need to be completed)
+* *Android App*: 70% complete (UI, forms for feedback, push notifications need to be completed)
-* Administrator Interface: 80% complete (Awaiting all APIs to integrate with database for location reading)
+* *Administrator Interface*: 80% complete (Awaiting all APIs to integrate with database for location reading)
-* API Layer: 65% complete (Location fetch from database needs to be completed)
+* *API Layer*: 65% complete (Location fetch from database needs to be completed)
-* Database: 90% complete (Student and driver information to be added for persistent storage)
+* *Database*: 90% complete (Student and driver information to be added for persistent storage)
-* Visualizer: 20% complete (Currently plotting in a basic manner)
+* *Visualizer*: 20% complete (Currently plotting in a basic manner)